 College Football Analyst

-Jay Walker joined ESPN in 2005 as a college football analyst, calling HBCU games alongside play-by-play commentator Tiffany Greene.
+Jay Walker joined ESPN in 2005 as a college football analyst, and calls HBCU games alongside play-by-play commentator Tiffany Greene.

 Walker started his television career with BET and then joined the now defunct MBC Network from 2002-05.